What is MobileMuster?

 What is extracted from the recycling process?

 A whole range of precious ferrous and non-ferrous metals and plastics are extracted from mobiles.
-Circuit boards are processed in specialised smelters to remove gold, silver and palladium.
+Circuit boards are stripped then processed in specialised smelters to remove gold, silver and palladium.
 Batteries are hulled to remove excess plastic, then smelted to extract pure cadmium and cobalt (to make new batteries) and nickel and steel in alloy form.
 Plastics from handset casings and accessories are also extracted and shredded for reuse.
 To learn more about the recycling process click here.

 What can be made using components from old mobiles?